Sent in by Kristi-Anna and Mike.

 “We’ve discovered that this game is better when played by older children (12 + years) who like the tactical challenge and quick thinking (literally on your feet) that’s involved.
 Younger players can get confused as to what to do.”

-Divide players evenly into two teams (you need a minimum of 6 people (3 in each team)) and arrange nine chairs in the center of a room or playing area in a naughts & crosses / tic tac toe formation as shown below.
-You could if you want draw out the grid lines and players just sit on the floor instead of using chairs.
+Divide players evenly into two teams (you need a minimum of 6 people (3 in each team)) and arrange nine chairs in the centre of a room or playing area in a naughts & crosses/tic tac toe formation as shown below.
+You could if you want, draw out the grid lines and players just sit on the floor instead of using chairs.